 Click on the map titles or the Missouri maps below to invoke the interactive map viewer.

-This map shows all current national registered historic sites, national register historic districts, and certified local districts within the state.
+This map shows all current national registered historic sites and districts, and certified local districts within the state.
 The map also shows architectural surveys that have been digitized by our office.

 Allows those doing preliminary archaeological background research to view site and survey data in the SHPO GIS database.